 One of the most endearing qualities of their podcast is their chemistry as hosts.
-“It was my 40th birthday party and I knew Bryon had got the Twin Peaks Blu-Ray set for Christmas so I asked him if he’d watched it yet.
+“It was my 40th birthday party and I knew Bryon had got the Twin Peaks Blu-Ray set for Christmas, so I asked him if he’d watched it yet.
 It was March now.
 I already wanted to do a podcast and when he said he hadn’t started the show I asked him if he wanted to do a podcast and told him we could do it through his eyes.
-If I was going to do a podcast I knew he’d be the perfect person to do the show with“ Ben said.
+If I was going to do a podcast, I knew he’d be the perfect person to do the show with“ Ben said.
 “We’d known each other for a very long time.
-We didn’t really hang out all that much with him living in Connecticut and me living in Massachusetts but he had this idea for a podcast and it was perfect timing – a golden opportunity.”
+We didn’t really hang out all that much with him living in Connecticut and me living in Massachusetts but he had this idea for a podcast and it was perfect timing—a golden opportunity.”
 Bryon followed up.
 “We’ve become closer friends because of the show.
-We text or talk to each other every day now which is something we didn’t do before the show” said Ben.
+We text or talk to each other every day now, which is something we didn’t do before the show”.

 The Twin Peaks Unwrapped podcast has not only covered all episodes of Twin Peaks but a whole host of other projects related to the series, the fan community and David Lynch’s other works.
 The episodes covering Lynch’s films are favorites of many and typically include guests to help analyze and discuss whichever film they are covering.
 True to the show’s format, Ben had seen all of these films prior to recording episodes discussing them and Bryon had not.
 “The running joke was after every new Lynch film I saw I would always come on the show and say it was my new favorite!
 Looking back, Eraserhead always sticks out.
 I also go back to Fire Walk With Me.
 After seeing Fire Walk With Me a second time, I’ve been itching to watch it again.”
 Bryon said.
 “It wasn’t that long ago that we watched Lost Highway and it was still my favorite.
 I’ve almost memorized every line in the film.
 It still feels very mystical to me.
 I always use the word raw to describe it.
 It’s just such a good film.
 Yeah, it’s still my favorite Lynch film and I’m still mad there’s no Blu-Ray for it (laughs) ”Ben responded.

 We began discussing Twin Peaks: The Return and how its handling the balancing act of emotion and mythology, as well as their hopes for the rest of the series.
-“We do get these moments full of emotion, like the old series gave us.
-Moments like the hit and run with the mother and her son that are so full of emotion.
+“We do get these moments full of emotion like the old series gave us — moments like the hit and run with the mother and her son that are so full of emotion.
 Then there are the scenes with the Log Lady and Hawk.
 Knowing that the actress was dying made for a really powerful moment of her talking to Hawk.
 I do think they are getting closer and closer to getting back to Twin Peaks and following those characters as get into the second half of the series“ Ben said.
-“I’ve been excited to see my favorite characters, which has where a lot of emotion has come from for me.
+“I’ve been excited to see my favorite characters, which is where a lot of emotion has come from for me.
 The actors have brought a lot of emotion to the scenes.”
 Bryon added.
-“They’ve done a lot of setup; like telling us James was in an accident and then him and the girl at the bar” Ben started.
+“They’ve done a lot of set up; like telling us James was in an accident and then him and the girl at the bar” Ben started.
 “Then there’s Shelly’s daughter with her husband and the drugs.
 We’re getting these tastes of things” Bryon said.

 Our conversation ended where it began: talking about a love of the community of Twin Peaks fans.
 “I don’t think of this as my show.
 I tell people to come on and take over the show.
 We just had John Thorne on and I told him it was his show and to give us your theories.
 We called up the guys from Counter Esperanto and asked them to recite a poem at the beginning of our show and they did.
 They could have done it for their show if they wanted to.
 I think Twin Peaks has the best community and we’re all here to support each other.
 I see it every day where people are helping each other out and I just love it.
 I embrace it.
 We get to hang out and talk Twin Peaks with our friends.
 We’ll be going to the Twin Peaks festival in Washington State and get to hang out with friends there.
 That’s what this is all about.
 We’re not making money off of this.
 It really is all about the community and just loving Twin Peaks” Ben concluded.